-Recommended Adjustment Information assessed
+Recommended Information assessed

+Adjustment mornation assessed

-QCA Information Request A40_Attachment 1_Remaining projects supporting information.xlsx Memorandum: Repair works for damaged sections upstream of the GOSS embankment Annual Inspection Report
+QCA Information Request A40_Attachment 1_Remaining projects supporting information.xlsx Memorandum: Repair works for

+damaged sections upstream of the GOSS embankment

 Annual Inspection Report

+Annual Inspection Report

 Were/are the works reasonably required to fulfil regulatory obligations such as those specified in a water management protocol, resource operation plan, resource operation licence or interim resource operations licence?
 YES Refer above.
 Is the proposed timing of the expenditure appropriate (i.e. based on lowest whole-of-life costs)?
 Should the expenditure be delayed or brought forward?
 YES Immediate works are justified as the operation of the weir and subsequent supply capability has been detrimentally impacted.
 None Memorandum: Repair works for damaged sections upstream of the GOSS embankment Annual Inspection Report Is the assessed (risk adjusted) asset life consistent with standard run-to-failure asset life expectancy?
 Explain any material variations.
 YES The GOSS was constructed in 2005.
 At the time of refurbishment, it will be 15 years old.
 Given that the damage was inflicted by extreme natural causes (Cyclone Debbie), an assessment of standard run- to-failure asset life expectancy is not applicable.
 None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Do the results of the most recent condition assessment support the proposed works?
 Is the frequency of condition assessment appropriate?
 YES Images from the Repair Works Memo and Annual Inspection Report clearly show the damages resulting from Cyclone Debbie.
 A risk assessment of the embankment identified a moderate risk in terms of financial and productions / operations.
-None Memorandum: Repair works for damaged sections upstream of the GOSS embankment Annual Inspection Report Commen The Gattonvale Offstream Storage forms a critical participation significant damage caused by Cyclone Debbie in 201 also been impacted, with the erosion extending to the Scheme and the extent of damaging to the embankment 7 and has since be inner track.
-Base een operating at a reduced d on the importance of the storage level.
-Access to the GOSS has Prudent Documentation Quality
+None Memorandum: Repair works for damaged sections upstream of the GOSS embankment Annual Inspection Report Comment on Prudency The Gattonvale Offstream Storage forms a critical part of the Bowen Broken Rivers Scheme.
+The embankment structure has experienced significant damage caused by Cyclone Debbie in 2017 and has since been operating at a reduced storage level.
+Access to the GOSS has also been impacted, with the erosion extending to the inner track.
+Based on the importance of the GOSS within SunWater's Bowen Basin Scheme and the extent of damaging to the embankment, this project is considered prudent.
+Docume YES High